Steering Committee members

 Nicola is also an Emeritus Research Fellow at the Child and Woman Abuse Studies Unit at London Metropolitan University.
 She continues to undertake research and in 2022 published her book 'Understanding and Responding to Economic Abuse'.

-Felicity Ann Guest is a trailblazing South African social justice advocate and the founder of Child Maintenance Difficulties in South Africa (CMDSA) - a peer-support platform that serves over 91,000 members.
+Felicity Ann Guest (independent) is a trailblazing South African social justice advocate and the founder of Child Maintenance Difficulties in South Africa (CMDSA) - a peer-support platform that serves over 91,000 members.
 Her efforts have been instrumental in educating the public, corporates, and policymakers on how maintenance is weaponised post-relationship, often as a continuation of coercive control.
 A staggering 60% of mothers in South Africa receive no child support, and Felicity has made this economic injustice a cornerstone of her advocacy.

 Felicity is also an Internationally Accredited Financial Abuse Specialist and a respected contributor to legal and policy reform including the National Strategic Plan on Gender-Based Violence, where her insights on financial and maintenance-related abuse were adopted in the final plan.

 Her ground-breaking work has earned national recognition.
-Felicity is the recipient of the Human Rights Award (2018), Ackerman’s Face of Change (2020), and the Mail & Guardian Women of Power – Law and Justice Award (2024).
+Felicity is the recipient of the Human Rights Award (2018), Ackerman’s Face of Change (2020), and the Mail & Guardian Women of Power – Law and Justice Award (2024)

 More member details will be shared soon.